Office of Admissions and Recruitment

 * To download this application, you will need to have a copy of Adobe Acrobat Reader installed on your computer.
 This software may be downloaded for free from Adobe Acrobat.

-If you have been suspended for academic reasons and have remained out of school for one or more semesters, you will have the option of electing academic bankruptcy upon readmission to the university.
-Academic bankruptcy is the opportunity to start over with a new cumulative grade point average.
+If you have been suspended for academic reasons and have remained out of school for one or more semesters, you will have the option of electing academic forgiveness upon readmission to the university.
+Academic forgiveness is the opportunity to start over with a new cumulative grade point average.
 We do, however, keep all of the work you have done at UW-Stevens Point on your official record.

 Admission of Transfer Students